-If you are offered a position you must be prepared to travel to the Department's Training Academy located in Bentley in the Perth metropolitan area to attend training on a regular basis.
-Those located in regional areas will not be required to pay for travel or accommodation for this mandatory training.
+If you are offered a position, you must be prepared to travel to the Department's Training Academy located in Bentley in the Perth metropolitan area, to attend training on a regular basis.
+Trainees from regional work locations will not be required to pay for travel or accommodation during this mandatory training at the Bentley Academy.

-Applications for community corrections officers are currently closed.
-Enter your details into the community corrections officer registry to register your interest in a community corrections officer role.
-For further information about the Department's youth justice officers, contact by:
+Applications for Community Corrections Officers are currently closed.
+Enter your details into the community corrections officer registry to register your interest in a Community Corrections Officer role.

 For information about the Department's Community Corrections Officers, contact by:

 - Telephone: 1800 796 026 - select Option 1.